JEFFERSON COUNTY IMMIGRANT RIGHTS ADVOCATES HOME

 KNOW YOUR RIGHTS

-Download a PDF of Know Your Rights:
+Download a PDF of Know Your Rights in English :

 When the government arrests or tries to arrest someone, or when a government official or law enforcement officer "just wants to talks," every person in the United States has certain basic rights.
 These rights apply to citizens and noncitizens alike.
 Be familiar with your rights, and help others by informing them of their rights.